glinares/Hephaestus/README.md

     Standard procedure randomized variables and functions

   - Anti-Entropic Variable Generation
-    Using commonly US-language occurring variables in typical business VBA modules to name variables to avoid randomized variable    detection.
+    Using commonly used (US-language) variables in typical business VBA modules to name variables & functions to avoid randomized variable detection.

   - VBA Constant String Building
     String and characters can be generated from string constants in VBA to avoid using string variables.